iogf/crocs/README.md

 What if you need to implement a regex to solve the problem below?

 **Problem:** Match mails whose domain ends with 'br'  and the hostname contains 'python' at the beginning.
-Make sure that the first letter in the mail name is in the set [a-z] as well.
+The mail name and hostname should be made only of letters in the set [a-z].

 If you decide to use crocs's yregex approach then you could have comments around statements and you could test seperately each one of the sub patterns.
 It should improve